BANDROOM DEVELOPMENT

 The 29th May 1961 Charitable Trust

-And other generous personal donations.
+The Michael Bishop FoundationAnd other generous personal donations.

 For more information please contact Steve Plant on bandroom@ratbyband.com

-How are we raising the money?
+Why are we doing the project?

 We have waiting lists for some of our bands, in particular our beginner bands and daytime band, which is a new and highly successful initiative engaging musicians during the day, who may not be at work, for example.
 The extension will allow us to help more people to learn to play brass band instruments and more widely to support the wellbeing and mental health of those taking part.
 It will mean more people can attend rehearsals, as well as introducing the opportunity for members of the community and family to visit to listen and observe the bands as they rehearse, something that the current space does not support.